istio/istio.io/content/en/docs/ops/security/root-transition/index.md

 istio-pilot-569bc6d9c-tfwjr   1/1     Running   0          11m
 {{< /text >}}

-### I can't deploy new workloads with the sidecar-injector
+### Why can't I deploy new workloads with the sidecar-injector?

 This may happen if you did not upgrade to 1.0.8, 1.1.8 or later.
 Try to restart the sidecar injector.